 Reception: Short walk from Church following lunch (cake, dancing, and more merriment– there’s even a piñata!)

-RSVP here by January 15, 2019.
+RSVP here.
 Please note: due to space constraints, we allotted only the people addressed in your invitation for headcount.
 If you would like to bring anyone else (e.g. date or children) not explicitly mentioned in your invite, please send us an email and we’ll try our best to accommodate.